-Wyoming 's HCBS Waiver is also referred to as the Long Term Care Waiver and the Elderly and Physically Disabled Long Term Care Waiver.
+Wyoming 's Medicaid Home and Community Based (HCBS) Waiver is also referred to as the Long Term Care Waiver and the Elderly and Physically Disabled Long Term Care Waiver.
 This is a Medicaid program and Medicaid in Wyoming is also called Equality Care.

-The objective of this waiver to "prevent the premature institutionalization of individuals".
-Phrased differently, this waiver provides services to help individuals remain living at home even though they are medically eligible for nursing home care.
+The objective of this waiver is to "prevent the premature institutionalization of individuals."
+Phrased differently, this waiver provides services to help individuals remain living at home, even though they are medically eligible for nursing home care.
 Receiving care at home is generally preferred by the elderly and has the potential to reduce care costs for the state as family caregivers are utilized instead of nursing home employees.
-Services provided under this program help not the program participant but also help families member in caring for them.
-For example, respite care, adult day care and personal emergency response services all reduce the workload of family caregivers.
+Services provided under this program help not only the program participant, but also assist family member in caring for them.
+For example, respite care, adult day care, and personal emergency response services all help to reduce the workload for family caregivers.

 Level of Impairment - this requirement is dependent on the applicant's age.
 Those under 65 must be physically disabled.
 Persons 65 and over must have a need for nursing home care (and willing to receive that care outside of a nursing home).

-Income and Assets - in 2014, single applicants are limited to $2,163 / month in income and $2,000 in countable assets.
-If an applicant is married, even if their husband or wife is not applying for Medicaid, their finances are still relevant.
+Income and Assets (Married Applicant) - if an applicant is married and their husband or wife is not applying for Medicaid, the rules are different.
 Joint income and assets can be allocated to the healthy partner as a living allowance and a financial reserve.
 This is called the Minimum Monthly Maintenance Needs Allowance and the Community Spouse Resource Allowance.
-In 2014, these are limited to $2,931 in income per month and $117, 240 in assets.
+In 2017, these are limited to $3,022.50 in income per month and $120,900 in assets.

 Waiver participants are eligible for the following services.
 Personal care can be self-directed.

-This waiver is available to residents throughout Wyoming although it is possible that a waiting list for services exist.
-One can apply through the Wyoming Aging and Disability Resource Centers (WyADRC) by calling 877-435-7851 or apply online.
+This waiver is available to residents throughout Wyoming, although it is possible that a waiting list for services may exist.
+One can apply online through the Wyoming Medicaid Office.